 How to Calculate the Cost of Cat Litter

 Cat litter is sold by weight and usually advertised in pounds or ounces.
 For example, an average 40 pound bag of cat litter might cost around $30, which works out at $0.75 cents per pound.

 The best way to calculate cheap cat litter is to work out the price per pound, and that will give you the lowest price.

 One thing to note is the larger the quantity you buy (in bulk), it will often work out the cheapest.

 How to Save Money on Cat Litter?

-Here are a few simple tips that will help you get the most out of your cat litter, and make it last longer.
+Here are some extra tips to help you get the most out of your cat litter.

 Cat litters really only start to get smelly if they are left for a week or more. regular scooping will do two things.
 It will greatly reduce odors, but will also reduce the amount of litter that you get through.

 Cats dig more if they can’t find a suitable spot to cover up their poop.